jab/bidict/docs/other-bidict-types.rst

-(Note that this differs from the behavior of :meth:`collections.OrderedDict.__eq__`, and for good reason, by recommendation of the author of :class:`~collections.OrderedDict`.
+(Note that this differs from the behavior of :meth:`collections.OrderedDict.__eq__`, and for good reason, by recommendation of the Python core developer who designed and implemented :class:`~collections.OrderedDict`.
 For more about this, see :ref:`learning-from-bidict:Python surprises`.)